 They're small and lightweight, so we do recommend carrying a small pack and using them in case of emergencies.
 Each coil lasts for between six and eight hours, and you don't need to use them all in one go, so they're great value for money.

-I've found them to be good for using in guesthouses before you head to sleep to make sure the mosquitoes are all out of the room before you turn off the lights.
+We've found them to be good for using in guesthouses before you head to sleep to make sure the mosquitoes are all out of the room before you turn off the lights.
 They're also good for using if you're sitting outside on a balcony.

 Mosquito Nets Aren't Worth Traveling With, But Use Them if You Have Them!